-"GRANT" means the award of funds, which are to be expended in accordance with the Grant Agreement for a particular project.
+"GRANT" means the award of funds, which are to be expended in accordance with the Grant Agreement for a particular project, in accordance with applicable federal and state statutes, regulations, administrative rules, and terms and conditions of the award.
 The terms "grant", "award" and "project" may be used interchangeably.

 "PROGRAM" means any applicable program under which federal funds are made available to the applicant.